philipahNOV/maze-2025/RD-ball.md

 ## 2. Camera Acquisition (`CameraManager`)

-The ZED camera is initialized with fixed parameters for resolution and frame rate:
+The ZED camera is initialized with fixed parameters for resolution and frame rate, which can be adjusted in `config.yaml` under the `camera:` section:

 ```python
 init_params.camera_resolution = sl.RESOLUTION.HD720